SSoelvsten/bdd-benchmark/README.md

 This also requires _CMake_ and a _C++_ compiler of your choice.

-### COOM
+### Adiar
-COOM also has dependencies on the _Boost Library_, which can be installed as follows
+Adiar also has dependencies on the _Boost Library_, which can be installed as follows
 ```
 apt install libboost-all-dev
 ```